How to Deal with Passive Aggressive Colleagues

 5. Highlight their accomplishments

 Seeking help is one of the best steps that a person can take.
 It, however, is also one that requires great strength and courage.
 We’re often so focused on trying to improve ourselves that we may forget to acknowledge how far we’ve already come.
 Celebrate your loved one’s decision to go for therapy and the courage that it entails.
 Remember, simply choosing to seek help is half the battle won.
-Above all, assure them of your continued love and support throughout the process.
+Above all, assure them of your continued love and support throughout their mental health journey.